crotwell/TauP/src/doc/sphinx/source/distances.rst

 If we know the event and station locations, we can use the :code:`--evt` and :code:`--sta` to give the latitude and longitudes and TauP can calculate the distance.
+The :code:`--geodist` argument changes the distance calculation to be spherical, geocentric or geodetic.
+Geocentric calculates the anglular distance from the center of the earth for an ellipsoid.
+Geodetic also uses ellipticity, but calculates distance along the surface of the ellipsoid using the geographiclib package of :cite:t:`Karney2013`.
-The :code:`--geodetic` argument does the distance calculation using an ellipticity using the geographiclib package of :cite:t:`Karney2013`, the default is purely spherical.
-The internal time calculations are always spherical.
+The default is distance calculation is purely spherical and the internal time calculations are always spherical.
 We can also read station locations from a StationXML file with :code:`--staxml` and event locations from a QuakeML file with :code:`--qml`.
 Even more fun is to give a station id, like :code:`--sid CO_HAW` or a